 Our research on advanced materials in medicine, draws on strengths in physics, engineering, biology and health science.

-We have more than 250 academics from across the University involved in our multidisciplinary Advanced Materials in Medicine network.
+The Institute delivers Advanced Materials in Medicine, which has more than 250 academics from across the University involved in our multidisciplinary Advanced Materials in Medicine network.

 This broad base of researchers and ‘intrapreneurs’ allows us to conduct pioneering research that leads to the discovery of new advanced materials and innovative uses for them in health and care.

 Our research is organised around four themes and a set of cross-cutting capabilities.

 Working with novel materials, we move them towards components in complete devices which may sense physiological activity or provide electrical stimulation to cells or tissues.

 This theme involves close collaboration with materials research to successfully interface electronics to materials used for sensing and actuation, with a particular focus on nano-chips, nanowires and nano-channels.